The ideal number of bank accounts

 As you get older, you'll likely start to accumulate more wealth through raises and investments.
 The more money you have, the harder it is to manage everything with one account.
 Along with your spouse or partner, you'll want to look into creating multiple joint savings accounts or certificates of deposit.

 These savings accounts should be created with specific goals in mind, such as saving for a housing down payment or your children's future college tuition.
-Married couples should reach an agreement on savings account and pool their resources together, Richard Barrington, financial expert at Money Rates, told Time Money.
+Married couples should reach an agreement on a savings account and pool their resources together.

 This changes with checking accounts.
 Both partners should have an individual account for daily transactions.